SK3CHI3/MMU-E-LRNG-/README.md

 - ✅ **Fee Management System** - Student fees, payment history, and balance tracking with M-Pesa integration
 - ✅ **Programme Management** - Academic programmes (Bachelor's, Master's) with proper MMU structure
 - ✅ **Academic Calendar** - Semester and academic year management with real dates
+- ✅ **Comprehensive Announcement System** - Public/internal announcements with priority levels and targeting
+- ✅ **Analytics Dashboards** - Real-time analytics for lecturers and deans with interactive charts
 - ✅ **Enhanced Security** - Row Level Security (RLS) policies for all data access
 - ✅ **Performance Optimized** - Database indexes and query optimization for production
 - ✅ **Frontend-Backend Integration** - All services updated and tested with new database structure